enthought/distributed-array-protocol/protocol.rst

 map
-    A map object provides two functionalities: the first is the ability to translate a global index into a process identifier and a local index on that process; the second is the ability to take a local index and provide the global index that corresponds to that local index.
+    A map object provides two functionalities: the first is the ability to translate a global index into a process identifier and a local index on that process; the second is the ability to provide the global index that corresponds to a given local index.

 Exporting a Distributed Array